igibek/hackmachine/README.md

 ## Exploitation tools

 1. weevely - generate the PHP reverse shell script for file inclusion vulnerabilities.
 By default comes with KALI.
+2. hydra - tool for the brute force attack

 ## Windows